scala/docs.scala-lang/_overviews/toolkit/web-server-websockets.md

 You can create a WebSocket endpoint by using the `@cask.websocket` annotation.
-The endpoint method can return either a `cask.WsHandler` instance defining how the communication should take place, or a `cask.Response`, which rejects the attempt of forming a WebSocket connection.
+The endpoint method can return either a `cask.WsHandler` instance defining how the communication should take place, or a `cask.Response`, which rejects the attempt at forming a WebSocket connection.

-The connection can also be closed by sending `cask.Ws.close()` message through the WebSocket channel.
+The connection can also be closed by sending a `cask.Ws.close()` message through the WebSocket channel.

-Create an HTML file named `websockets.html` with the following content and place it in `resources ` directory.
+Create an HTML file named `websockets.html` with the following content and place it in the `resources ` directory.

 ```html
 <!DOCTYPE html>